-In BIRT Studio, dynamic filter parameters modify the underlying query, so filtering occurs at the data-source level.
-This method of querying the data source for the most recent information also provides users with more accurate information.
-Only data rows that meet the filter criteria are retrieved from the data source.
-Retrieving a limited number of rows improves performance and reduces the time it takes for the data to appear in the report.
+In BIRT Studio, dynamic filter parameters modify the underlying query, so filtering occurs at the data source level.
+This method of querying the data source for the most recent information also provides users with more accurate

 The basic properties you specify when you create a dynamic filter parameter, are similar to the properties for a static filter parameter, with one exception.
 On Edit Parameter, you specify the operators to provide to users, and set a default operator.
 Like a static filter parameter, a dynamic filter parameter can also provide the user with a list of values.
 However, to provide the user with a static or dynamic list, values must be presented in a list box.
-Figure 5-30 shows an example of a dynamic filter parameter that includes a list of values.
+Figure 5-31 shows an example of a dynamic filter parameter that includes a list of values.
 The display type is set to List Box.

-How to create a dynamic filter parameter at the report-table level
+How to create a dynamic filter parameter at the report table level

 - 1 Select the column for which you want to create a prompt, and choose Filter.
 Filter appears.
-The selected column appears in Filter By. - 2 Select Dynamic, as shown in Figure 5-31.
+The selected column appears in Filter By. - 2 Select Dynamic, as shown in Figure 5-32.